-Up-to-date comprehensive fish and wildlife consumption advice is available on the Ohio EPA web page at: www.epa.state.oh.us/dsw/fishadvisory/index.html.
+Up-to-date comprehensive fish and wildlife consumption advice is available on the Ohio EPA web page at: www.epa.ohio.gov/dsw/fishadvisory/index.aspx.
 In 2003 a general state-wide restriction was issued advising not to eat more than one meal per week of fish caught from any waters in Ohio due to widespread low levels of mercury.
-This blanket statewide advisory is protective of the most sensitive populations and pre-empted the listing of other one week advisories that were mostly due to PCBs.
+This blanket statewide advisory is protective of the most sensitive human populations and pre-empted the listing of other one week advisories that were mostly due to PCBs.
 In order to keep the fish consumption advisory information as simple as possible, the web page now only lists the more restrictive one month or greater advisories.
 This does not mean the PCBs have gone away.
 Therefore, when conducting a study to determine if the local advisories are strictly related to sources from outside an AOC, it is important to examine the actual fish tissue data for the area in question and not just whether an advisory is listed on the web page.
 Fish tissue data is available from Ohio EPA.
+In the Ohio Integrated Report, beginning in 2006, water body impairments were included based on fish tissue concentrations as related to water quality criteria.
+These numbers and results are somewhat different than the concentrations that trigger fish consumption advisories.
+For the AOC delisting targets, we will continue to keep the targets focused on the existence of fish consumption advisories rather than fish tissue concentrations.

-Great Lakes Fish Advisory Task Force.
+Great Lakes Sport Fish Advisory Task Force.
 1993.
 Protocol for a uniform Great Lakes sport fish consumption advisory.
 Council of Great Lakes Governors.